Anders (Dragon Age): Creation and development

 Jennifer Hepler, the writer for Anders in Dragon Age II, had intentionally written the character to be a polarizing figure, who would be deeply loved by some players and intensely despised by others.
 She drew inspiration from the "cursed romance" between Buffy Summers and Angel from Buffy the Vampire Slayer when writing the romance subplot for Anders and Hawke, noting that it was something Bioware had not done up until Dragon Age II.

 Anders is voiced by Greg Ellis in Origins – Awakening, and by Adam Howden in Dragon Age II.
 Howden used his regular speaking voice for the role, with a slight "angsty" inflection.
 He did his voice recordings with Caroline Livingstone as the voice director.
 In preparation for the role, Howden also listened to Ellis' performance from Origins – Awakening, and he recognized that they both have a similar vocal quality.
 Noting that Anders had evolved from the previous installment where he was more carefree and easygoing, Howden explained that he went his own way with the character, as he "is written quite differently.
 He maintains a sense of humor but you learn so much more about him in DA2 and you see a much darker side to him."

 Matt Rhodes, who is employed at Bioware as Art Director, uploaded unused concept art he completed during the development cycle of Dragon Age: Inquisition on his personal website, which depicts a disheveled Anders living in a cave as a hermit.
+Lead writer David Gaider also revealed in a Tumblr post that Anders wasn't always the character who was going to return from Awakening, and that it was originally set to be elven mage Velanna.